tsackton/taelgarverse/docs/gazetteer/western-green-sea/tollen/the-singing-fox.md

 </div>

 A cozy halfling tavern in Fairgate Outer, run by [Chenna Goodbarrel](<../../../people/halflings/chenna-goodbarrel.md>) and her wife [Harriet](<../../../people/halflings/harriet-goodbarrel.md>).
-Harriet is a decent singer and The Singing Fox gets a decent crowd (mostly locals and passing halflings) when she is performing.
+Harriet is a good singer and The Singing Fox gets a decent crowd (mostly locals and passing halflings) when she is performing.